-(U) (XX/XNK) Second, according to Source #1, Sub-Source reported that, in or about July 2016, an official close to S. Ivanov, who the FBI assesses to be Sergey Ivanov, the Head of the Russian Presidential Administration, confided to a compatriot that Divyekin [who is assessed to be Igor Nikolayevich Divyekin], a senior colleague in the Internal Political Department of the PA [assessed to be a reference to the Russian Presidential Administration], had met secretly with Page and that their agenda for the meeting included Divyekin raising a dossier or "kompromat" that the Kremlin possessed on Candidate #2 and the possibility of it
+Economic School commencement address.
+Although individual characterization of Page was negative, and the commencement speakers were typically heads of state and Nobel Laureates, nevertheless individual said they invited Page because Page was "[Candidate #1's] Russia-guy." individual also informed the FBI that Sensitive Information of Page's July 2016 trip to Moscow, and while individual individual recalled an instance where Page was picked-up in a chauffeured car and that it was rumored at that time that Page had met with Igor Sechin.
+(U) (XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX about July 2016, an official close to S. Ivanov, who the FBI assesses to be Sergey Ivanov, the Head of the Russian Presidential Administration, confided to a compatriot that Divyekin [who is assessed to be Igor Nikolayevich Divyekin], a Sensitive Information · Source Descriptive senior colleague in the Internal Political Department of the PA [assessed to be a reference to the Russian Presidential Administration], had met secretly with Page and that their agenda for the meeting included Divyekin raising a dossier or "kompromat" that the Kremlin possessed on Candidate #2 and the possibility of it being released to Candidate #1's campaign.
+According to reporting from Sub-Source this dossier had been compiled by the RIS over many years, dating back to the 1990s.
+Further, according to Sub-Source this dossier was, by the direct instructions of Russian President Putin, controlled exclusively by Senior Kremlin